ifatuus/netalyzr/README.md

 The idea of this project will be to either rewrite the Netalyzr totally or get the old client working.

-# Where we currently stand.
+# Where we currently stand
 So far after taking a look at the java client, we have managed to access all the client-side code.
 We can now direct all the checks made to a server - somewhere other than berkley or icir.

 Each test performed by the client looked for certain replies from the server to verify the result.